 Nutritious food has no substitute.
 Unfortunately, I am not one of those who heeded the advice when I should have.
-It took close to 5 years for me to fully commit to changing my diet.
+It took nearly five years to fully commit to changing my diet.
 It takes support, dedication, and, most of all, grace.
 I am here now to be your person through the ups and downs of converting to whole foods.
 Some of you may have been a whiz in the kitchen, while others may not have shopped in the produce department of a grocery store- ever.

 Most importantly, they are family-approved!